zhangdichn/site/community/index.md

 title: Introduction
 ---

-Here is community related pages for `Beyond Storage`.
+Here are community-related pages for `Beyond Storage`.

 ## Tips

-- Be **open**, please don't try to connect or ask questions privately.
+- Be **open**.
+Please don't try to connect or ask questions privately.
-- Be **nice**, please try to understand others from the perspective of kindness.
+- Be **nice**.
+Please try to understand others from the perspective of kindness.
-- Be **async**, please respect each other's time and try to complete the communication through asynchronous way.
+- Be **async**.
+Please respect each other's time and try to complete the communication asynchronously.

 ## Discussions